-Go ahead and open that lovable (ahem) Internet Explorer.
-Seems to be working better for the Qatar website, and it’s how I managed to actually book my golden ticket.
+Go ahead and open that super modern (ahem) Internet Explorer.
+Seems to be working better for winning this game, and it’s how I managed to actually book my golden ticket.

 404, 401, 504..

 Also, no matter what error codes you get while trying to book, don’t despair.
-Try till the very end, else you might miss the brief window when the booking engine is actually stable.
+Try until the very end, else you might miss the brief window when the booking engine is actually stable.

-It may be that your country was one of those where the hunt crashed, was rescheduled, then cancelled.
+It may be that your country was one of those where the hunt crashed, was rescheduled, then canceled.

 Don’t be disappointed, rather be flexible and look at booking from elsewhere.
 If you’re in based in Europe, it shouldn’t be that hard to get from A to B.

-Still a lot to go till November, but keep an eye out for my golden New Zealand post.
+Still a lot to go until November, but keep an eye out for my golden New Zealand post.

 So: did you catch the golden ticket?
 Where would you go if you did?